Is Noam Chomsky Wrong About Propaganda?

 The first section of the book is dedicated to laying out the model itself.
 Right from the beginning, he sums up the core of his argument quite succinctly: if you want to understand how propaganda works, you have to look at who is producing and funding it.

 A propaganda model focuses on this inequality of wealth and power and its multilevel effects on mass-media interests and choices.
-It traces the routes by which money and power are able to filter out the news fit to print, marginalize dissent, and allow the government and dominant private interests to get their messages across to the public.
-(Herman and Chomsky 1988, 1)
+It traces the routes by which money and power are able to filter out the news fit to print, marginalize dissent, and allow the government and dominant private interests to get their messages across to the public.1

-The book argues that because of these controlling interests, even in a “free market” the information has to pass through various “filters” prior to publication (Herman and Chomsky 1988, 2):
+The book argues that because of these controlling interests, even in a “free market” the information has to pass through various “filters” prior to publication2:

 - The size, concentrated ownership, owner wealth, and profit orientation of the dominant mass-media firms.